MadD0c/Ananke/README.md

 Settings and print variables are all managed via macro variables.
 This allows them to be adjusted as needed at the time of print or on the fly.

 The foundation for this collection (as well as the inspiration) comes from [Rootiest's Zippy-Klipper-Config](https://github.com/rootiest/zippy-klipper_config).
-I have supplimented his work with:
+I have supplemented his work with:
-- Compatability with the complete version of [KAMP](https://github.com/kyleisah/Klipper-Adaptive-Meshing-Purging)
+- Compatibility with the complete version of [KAMP](https://github.com/kyleisah/Klipper-Adaptive-Meshing-Purging)
 - A notification system which works directly with moonraker's notify
 - LED templating by [digitalninja-ro](https://github.com/digitalninja-ro/klipper-neopixel)
 - Nozzle cleaning macros from [edwardyeeks Decontaminator Purge Bucket Nozzle Scrubber Mod](https://github.com/VoronDesign/VoronUsers/tree/master/orphaned_mods/printer_mods/edwardyeeks/Decontaminator_Purge_Bucket_%26_Nozzle_Scrubber)

-## Requrements
+## Requirements
 For now this is fully contained.
 The only external requirement is the install of [KAMP](https://github.com/kyleisah/Klipper-Adaptive-Meshing-Purging).
 This repository also needs to be cloned into your `printer_data/config`